audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

   * Audacity can import and display MIDI files, but they cannot be played or edited.

-  * Recording in Mono in full duplex (play existing tracks while recording) on some Linux systems causes the recording to sound slowed-down.
-This is due to a bug in the ALSA OSS emulation, and can be worked around be recording in Stereo

   * MacOS X only: Some users find that after running Audacity other media players don't produce any sound or crash.
 Audacity tries to select the best quality settings your system is capable of, to give the best recordings